goswinr/Rhino.Scripting/README.md

 ## What is RhinoScript?

-RhinoScript provides application scripting for the [Rhino3D](https://www.rhino3d.com/) CAD app.\
+RhinoScript provides application scripting for the [Rhino3D](https://www.rhino3d.com/) CAD app.<br>
-RhinoScript has [more than 900 functions](https://developer.rhino3d.com/api/RhinoScriptSyntax/) to control all kinds of aspects of automating Rhino3D.\
+RhinoScript has [more than 900 functions](https://developer.rhino3d.com/api/RhinoScriptSyntax/) to control all kinds of aspects of automating Rhino3D.<br>
-It was originally implemented in 2002 in VBScript.\
+It was originally implemented in 2002 in VBScript.<br>
 Extensive documentation on the original VBScript-based version is available [here](https://developer.rhino3d.com/guides/rhinoscript/).

-In 2010, all functions from [RhinoScript were reimplemented in IronPython](https://developer.rhino3d.com/guides/#rhinopython) (Python running on .NET).\
+In 2010, all functions from [RhinoScript were reimplemented in IronPython](https://developer.rhino3d.com/guides/#rhinopython) (Python running on .NET).<br>
-This allowed the use of a modern, rich, and dynamically typed programming language with a huge standard library and \
+This allowed the use of a modern, rich, and dynamically typed programming language with a huge standard library and <br>
 also access to all functions of the underlying .NET Framework as well as the [RhinoCommon SDK](https://developer.rhino3d.com/guides/rhinocommon/).

 ## What is this repo?

-This repo has [all original  RhinoScript functions](https://developer.rhino3d.com/api/RhinoScriptSyntax/) reimplemented in [F#](https://fsharp.org/).\
+This repo has [all original  RhinoScript functions](https://developer.rhino3d.com/api/RhinoScriptSyntax/) reimplemented in [F#](https://fsharp.org/).<br>
-It is literally a translation of [the open-source IronPython rhinoscriptsyntax](https://github.com/mcneel/rhinoscriptsyntax) implementation to F#.\
+It is literally a translation of [the open-source IronPython rhinoscriptsyntax](https://github.com/mcneel/rhinoscriptsyntax) implementation to F#.<br>
 [You can see all 900+ methods in this repo in the docs](https://goswinr.github.io/Rhino.Scripting/reference/rhino-scripting-rhinoscriptsyntax.html).

-A few minor bugs from the Python implementation are fixed and a few extra methods and optional parameters were added.\
+A few minor bugs from the Python implementation are fixed and a few extra methods and optional parameters were added.<br>
-I have been using this library extensively for my own professional scripting needs since 2019.\
+I have been using this library extensively for my own professional scripting needs since 2019.<br>
 If you have problems, questions, or find a bug, please open an [issue](https://github.com/goswinr/Rhino.Scripting/issues).

 ## Get started

-The recommended scripting use case is via [Fesh](https://github.com/goswinr/Fesh.Rhino), the dedicated F# scripting editor for Rhino.\
+The recommended scripting use case is via [Fesh](https://github.com/goswinr/Fesh.Rhino), the dedicated F# scripting editor for Rhino.<br>
 However, you can use this library just as well in the new Rhino 8 [ScriptEditor](https://www.rhino3d.com/features/developer/scripting/#refreshed-editor--new-in-8-) with C# or in independently compiled F#, C#, or VB.net projects.

 ### Get started in F#